SteveKGYang/SteveKGYang.github.io/_pages/about.md

 I also love the game of basketball (a Boston Celtics fan) and movies (a huge sci-fi fan).
 Reach out if you are interested in collaboration or just want to have a nice chat! :)</font><br/>

 <b><font size=5>News</font></b>
+* <font size=4><b>Jan, 2024</b> New preprint: "EmoLLMs: A Series of Emotional Large Language Models and Annotation Tools for Comprehensive Affective Analysis".
 * <font size=4><b>Jan, 2024</b> New preprint: "Large Language Models in Mental Health Care: a Scoping Review".
 * <font size=4><b>Dec, 2023</b> New preprint: "Exploring the Residual Stream of Transformers".
 * <font size=4><b>Dec, 2023</b> I'm invited to give a talk about MentaLLaMA at the <a href="https://www.turing.ac.uk/research/interest-groups/data-science-mental-health">mental health special interest group</a> at the Alan Turing Institute!